-- Museums are job creators, employing 400,000 Americans and directly contributing \$21 billion to the American economy each year.
-They contribute billions more by attracting tourists, promoting economic development, and making communities more desirable for employers. - Cultural and heritage tourism travelers-including visitors to museums-spend 60 percent more and stay longer than other leisure travelers, according to data from Mandala Research. - The US Bureau of Economic Analysis finds that arts and cultural production constitutes 4.2 percent of the nation's entire economy, a \$730 billion industry. - Museums and other nonprofit cultural organizations annually generate \$27 billion in federal, state, and local tax revenues, over 5 times more than they receive in government funding. - The October 2013 shutdown had a tremendous impact on museums: - The National Park Service estimates that \$500 million in visitor spending was lost, causing significant economic damage to communities surrounding national parks and monuments. - The Smithsonian Institution lost \$4 million in store, theater, and special events revenue. - The USS Constitution Museum (MA) was forced to close because it is located on the grounds of the Charleston Navy Yard.
+- Museums are job creators, supporting more than 726,000 jobs and contributing \$50 billion to the U.S. economy per year.
+They attract tourists, promote economic development, and make communities more desirable for employers. - Cultural and heritage tourism travelers-including visitors to museums-spend 60 percent more and stay longer than other leisure travelers, according to data from Mandala Research. - The economic activity of museums generates more than \$12 billion in tax revenue, one-third of it going to state and local governments. - Polling conducted by Ipsos found that Americans are well aware of this immense impact, with 89% agreeing that museums contribute important economic benefits to their community's economy. - The October 2013 shutdown had a tremendous impact on museums: - The National Park Service estimates that \$500 million in visitor spending was lost, causing significant economic damage to communities surrounding national parks and monuments. - o The Smithsonian Institution lost \$4 million in store, theater, and special events revenue. - The USS Constitution Museum (MA) was forced to close because it is located on the grounds of the Charleston Navy Yard.
 The museum attempted to remain open to the public, creating "museum on the move," a pop-up tent with hands-on activities, samples of Old Ironsides' wood and souvenirs.
 However, the museum lost more than \$100,000 in donations and gift shop sales during the shutdown. - The US Travel Association calculated that the shutdown cost the US travel economy \$152 million per day and put 450,000 US workers supported by the travel industry at risk of experiencing temporary layoffs, reduced wages, and decreased hours.